Buderim - South

 How significant are single-person households?

-Single-person households represent 19.0% of all households in the Buderim - South SA2, similar to the regional average of 21.6%.
+Single-person households represent 19.0% of all households in the Buderim - South SA2, notably lower than the regional average of 25.6%.
 This affects demand for smaller dwellings and single-person accommodation.

 Are shared living arrangements common?